IMAF Approved Installer — London & the South East

 Why we use Hyfire Taurus for waking watch replacement.

 Not every wireless fire alarm system is equal.
-For waking watch replacement in occupied residential high-rise buildings, the specific technical and practical demands are stringent — and the Hyfire Taurus is the system that meets them most comprehensively.
-It is our chosen platform for this application, and has a proven track record in exactly these environments across the UK.
+For waking watch replacement in occupied residential buildings — particularly the high-rise London blocks and multi-storey developments across the South East where this problem is most acute — the specific technical and practical demands are stringent.
+The Hyfire Taurus is the system that meets them most comprehensively, and has a proven track record in exactly these environments across the UK.

 No cabling through occupied flats